 Sony tried twice: first with the PlayStation Portable (PSP), then with the PlayStation Vita.
 Neither system came close to challenging Nintendo, but both had plenty of great games.

-While PSP games are tough to get your hands on, plenty of Vita games are still available, and the system itself can be found cheap enough that you might want to buy a PlayStation Vita just to play some of these awesome titles.
+While PSP games are tough to get your hands on, plenty of Vita games are still available, and the system itself can be found cheap enough that you might want to buy a PlayStation Vita just to play these awesome titles!

 1. Wipeout 2048

 Every PlayStation system needs a Wipeout game, and the Vita is no exception.
 If you've never played one, think of Nintendo's F-Zero series combined with Mario Kart-style power ups.
 The end result is a fantastic blend of speed and strategy.

 What About PlayStation Portable?

 While the Vita can play digital versions of PSP games, you won't find any on this list.
 Why?
 Because we've already got another article dedicated to the PSP!

 Got an old PSP that isn't getting enough love?
 Be sure to check out our list of the best PlayStation Portable games ever made!